 So we started looking for inspiration in a genre that were very popular in our television in the 90's: the mexican soap operas, with their flashy opening musical themes and female protagonist always called Maria (Mary).

 The idea was there!
-We created our version of a mexican soap opera: "Maria sem Caspa" (Mary Dandruff Less).
-With Sabrina Sato and Rodrigo Faro, two famous brazilian TV Hosts, and a very special participation of our big star Joel Santana, with his poor english pronunciation.
+We created our version of a mexican soap opera: "Maria sem Caspa" ("DandruffLess" Mary).
+With Sabrina Sato and Rodrigo Faro, two famous brazilian TV Hosts, and a very special participation of our big star Joel Santana (see "Joel's Tálqui Show"), with his poor english pronunciation.

 The new version of Gillette Antiperspirant is so powerful that the P&G asked us to make a "money back campaign".
 So, we created the concept: "With the new Gillette Antiperspirant you are guaranteed.
 Eliminates the stench or your money back."

 Then we aired four spots on TV showing that the new Gillette Antiperspirant will make you feel confident to confront any difficult situation.
 And I mean when I say difficult.

 To launch the new Ariel Power PODs (laundry detergent pacs) in Brazil, we created a creative concept that took advantage of the connection of the product's name with a very popular word in our language.

 In portuguese, the word "PODE" means "CAN".
 With that in mind, we just cut the letter "E" and created the concept: "Agora todo mundo POD" (Now everyone CAN do it).

 With that powerful concept in hands, we invited two famous comedy actors in Brazil (Gregório Duvivier and Fernanda Torres) and created a movie series for internet.